SCDF NSF dies after being found unconscious at bottom of fire station pump well

 "The police are conducting investigations on what had happened, including how CPL Kok fell into the pump well, and whether any person(s) are criminally responsible," SCDF said.

-A Committee of Inquiry (COI) will also be convened to look into the case, it added, with full details to be made public.
+A Board of Inquiry will also be convened to look into the case, it added, with full details to be made public.

 "SCDF is saddened by his death and extends our deepest condolences to his family.
 We are providing all necessary assistance to the family during this difficult time," it said.